Understanding Weight Loss

 So, what does Ron eat?
 Ron can eat whatever he wants as long as it adds up to no more than 1,500 calories.
 He could eat a few donuts, a shit ton of ice cream or he could eat nutritional foods.
 When you are attempting to lose weight, it does not matter what you consume.
 I will repeat that: if you are wanting to lose weight, it does not matter what you consume.
 As long as your total calorie intake is less than your total calories burned, you will lose weight.

 Diet fads exist, fail and repeat.
 However, the problem is not the diet itself.
 It is the individual’s adherence to the diet that produces failure.
 Anyone can lose weight (barring a legitimate physical barrier like thyroid issues).
-It doesn’t matter if you use Keto, Paleo or any other -O diets.
-You can lose weight if you eat less calories than you consume.
+It doesn’t matter if you use Keto, Paleo, or any other -O diets.
+You can lose weight if you eat fewer calories than you consume.

 This may seem cliche, but, “it works if you work it”.
 Whatever diet works for you will yield results.
 It does not matter which diet plan you decide to follow.
 With all that being said, I will list some popular diets, what they mean and who would benefit from them.